The Headquarters

 Piperoom

-After the combat encounter at the traditional courtyard the player will have unlocked a mini hub.
-There's two paths here:
+After the combat encounter at the traditional courtyard, the player will have unlocked a mini hub.
+There are two paths here:

-The other one leads futher into the level and can be expanded upon if placed in a larger world.
+The other one leads further into the level and can be expanded upon if placed in a larger world.

 Prepod - Getting it right